 Effects last for 1 minute, at which point the user is affected with Sicken status effect for the rest of the day, or until cured.
 The medicine woman may only make as many pills equal to 5 + her Wisdom modifier.
 Only up to 2 pills may be taken per day (if taken more than 2, that creature is immediately gains the Sicken status effect).
 Pills take 30 minutes to create.

-This ability replaces injections, improved injections, and superior injections.
+This ability replaces injections, improved injections, superior injections, and formulating solution.

 Sage Purity (Ex)

 As a child of medicine, the medicine woman has learned of various ways to rid the body and mind of various illnesses throughout the years.
 One of the preferred methods is through the burning of sage, and either fanning the smoke onto another, or having them inhale it.
 At 7th level, as a full-round action, the medicine woman can cure the status effects of Poisoned, Diseased, Fatigued, Exhausted, Sickened, Nauseated, and Sapped using her medic level as her caster level for determining caster level checks against the status effects.
 Once a creature has benefited from the sage purity, it cannot benefit from it again for 24 hours.